Suicide and Social Media: Risks and How to Help

 - Hard to Notice – Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.”

 Due to the internet, cyberbullying can happen at any time or place, essentially removing the ability to have a safe space.
-Social media may also allow perpetrators to remain anonymous if they choose, which can make them feel more confident and comfortable harassing their victim.
+Social media may also allow perpetrators to remain anonymous if they choose, which can make them feel more confident and comfortable harassing their victims.
 Being attacked with teasing, mean comments, rumors, and threats can leave long-lasting damage to a person’s mental health.

 Parents should educate their children on what to do if they are being cyberbullied.
 StompOutBullying.org recommends blocking the bully, telling a trusted adult, and saving proof of the harassing messages.
 If your child is being targeted, alert their school and guidance counselor.